Sleep and weight: Obesity related sleep disorders

 Sleep apnea is a sleep disorder which causes an individual to have short pauses in breathing or very shallow breaths while sleeping.
 These pauses in breathing can often cause the individual to wake up, snore, choke, or just generally disrupt their sleep.
 As a result, affected people do not get quality sleep during the night and are tired during the daytime.
 Sleep apnea is very difficult to diagnose because doctors can't exactly tell if a person has sleep apnea in a regular routine visit.
-Additionally the patient himself may not even realize he has sleep apnea because it occurs during sleep, so a partner or roommate is usually the first to notice symptoms.
+Additionally the patient themself may not even realize he has sleep apnea because it occurs during sleep, so a partner or roommate is usually the first to notice symptoms.

 There are two types of sleep apnea, obstructive and central.
 Obstructive sleep apnea is more common among overweight patients, and occurs when the airway is fully or partially blocked at times during sleep.
 Any air that does sneak by the blocked passage can cause loud snoring.
 The second type of sleep apnea, central sleep apnea, is much more rare and has to do with the part of the brain that regulates breathing.
 The signal from the brain to the lungs is disrupted, resulting in pauses in breathing.